A BRIEF HISTORY OF EMSWORTH, HAMPSHIRE

 At the end of the 18th century it became fashionable for wealthy people to spend the Summer by the sea.
 People believed that bathing in seawater was good for the health.
 In 1805 a Princess came to Emsworth and a bathing house was built where people could have a bath in seawater.
 Bath Road is named after it.
 However Emsworth failed to take off as a seaside resort.

 The Church of St James was built in 1840 and Queen Victoria visited Emsworth in 1842.
 Queen Street is named after her.
-Then in 1847 the railway came to Emsworth. furthermore in 1854 Emsworth gained a gas supply.
+Then in 1847 the railway came to Emsworth.
+Furthermore in 1854 the village gained a gas supply.
 Then in the late 19th century Emsworth gained a piped water supply and sewers.

 Emsworth Recreation Ground dates from 1909.